QubitProducts/qubit-react/README.md

 }
 ```

-### Claiming wrappers
+#### Claiming Wrapper Ownership

-Qubit React uses a concept of wrapper ownership, which means that only a single experience can control the contents of a wrapper at any time.
+Qubit React has a concept of wrapper ownership.
+This means that only a single experience can control the contents of a wrapper at any given time.
 This reduces conflicts between experiences attempting to modify the same component.

-In order to take ownership of a wrapper, we use the `experience.register` function
+In order to take ownership of a wrapper during the experience activation phase, use the `experience.register` function.
+You can claim multiple wrappers by passing in multiple wrapper IDs to register.

 ```js
 function experienceActivation (options, cb) {